How to submit a contribution

 Each accepted Abstract will be presented in an oral session (10 min + 3 min for Q&A).
 We ask authors to carefully select the theme as it will have an impact on how the submission will be judged, and which reviewers will be recruited.

-Accepted abstracts will receive a DOI and will be published in the format of abstracts (no full text required!) in a Supplementary Issue of the journal Technology and Disability.
+Accepted abstracts will be published in the format of abstracts (no full text required!) in a Supplementary Issue of the journal Technology and Disability.
+The Supplementary Issue will receive a DOI.

 Authors of accepted abstracts will be also invited to submit their research as a full-paper to the journal Technology and Disability.